 I love slow breakfast.

-writing about how Lent is a time to slow down and make space for God.
+Slow eating fits with the upcoming Advent season and Lent as they are a time to slow down and make space for God.

 My challenge for you this week, or weekend is to have a purposefully slow breakfast and taste some butter!